 Celebrate Margaret Frisbie's 20th Year at Friends

-Throughout June and July, we are celebrating the 20th anniversary of Margaret's leadership at Friends of the Chicago River.
+This year we are celebrating the 20th anniversary of Margaret's leadership at Friends of the Chicago River.
 Please celebrate with us by showing your gratitude to Margaret with a gift.
 Your gift will automatically make you a member of Friends and will be matched 3:1 by the Illinois Clean Energy Community Foundation if you are a new donor or making a second gift to Friends within the last 12 months.

 Margaret joined Friends as deputy director in June 2000 and was appointed executive director five years later.
 Some notable advancements under Margaret's leadership include legal agreements and standards that dramatically improved water quality, installation of natural and pioneering constructed in-stream habitat such as the Michigan Avenue Fish Hotel and channel catfish nesting cavities, hundreds of acres of natural open space that provide wildlife habitat and stormwater infiltration, additional sewage treatments, municipal and county driven river-based master plans and long lasting partnerships that have contributed so much to the health of the river.
 Under Margaret's leadership Friends opened the McCormick Bridgehouse & Chicago River Museum; launched Overflow Action Days, Litter Free Chicago River, and the Big Fish Ball; and has engaged hundreds of thousands of people of all ages in the river's care.